 Now, let’s take a deeper dive!

-Contrast paints are sitting at $7.80 each per 18mL pot.
-These are somewhere between a layer and a wash in consistency and if you’re going to be covering your entire models in these, the paint is probably going to go fairly quick.
+Contrast paints retail for $7.80 per 18 ml pot, and because these are between a layer and a wash in consistency, the paint will probably go fairly quickly.
 It may be a good idea to grab a few bottles of the same color if you plan on painting your little rank-and-file guys in your army.

 Now that you’ve seen the colors and price (don’t worry if it’s too expensive, we’ll show you how to make your own as well), let’s look at how paints will look with different rattle can primers.

 You can get your own Contrast Paints for less from independent retailers or Games Workshop directly at the links below:

 What Primer Should You Use With Contrast Paint?

 The spray primers that are designed to work Contrast are going for $22 per can, but in theory, you can use any lighter-colored primer, and it will be fine.
 The Games Workshop Primer will have a more neutral-light tone that gives contrast paints a perfect backdrop to bring out the paint color.